 These divine masterpieces of Sri Andal penned elegantly in Tamil, have been translated into Kannada, Telugu, Gujarati, Hindi, English and French.

 Other masters on Andal: Sri Ramanuja, the greatest among Vaishnava Acharyas, has written a commentary on Andal’s Thiruppaavai in Sanskrit.

-Sri Vedantha Desika, the revered poet-saint of the Tamil Vaishnavite tradition and an erudite Vedic scholar of the 13th Century had written ‘Goda Sthuti’ in Sanskrit in praise of Sri Andal.
+Sri Vedantha Desika, the revered poet-saint of the Tamil Vaishnavite tradition and an erudite Vedic scholar of the 13th Century had written ‘Goda Sthuti’ in Sanskrit glorifying the life of Andal.
 He refers to Andal’s Thirupaavai as ‘Goda Upanishad’ in his works.
 (Goda Devi, Naachiyaar being other names for Sri Andal).